OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '
     ' + '*   **We Provide Wireless Voice and Data Services**: We monitor, collect and use wireless location information, together with other information we get from our network and your wireless device, to maintain and improve our network.
 We also might use location information with your consent to provide you with a customized experience.
 For example, when you dial 411 Directory Assistance for a business telephone number, we might use your wireless location information to return the number of the business location closest to you.

     ' + '*   **Location Based Services (LBS):** Your device can be used to access a ton of services based on location.
 We offer these services via applications that have been pre-loaded or downloaded by you on your device.
 LBS also may be provided via text message or other functionality.
 We’ll give you prior notice and ask for your consent when your location is used or shared.
-The form of consent may vary, but will be appropriate for the type of AT&T LBS you use.
+The form of consent may vary, but will be appropriate for the type of LBS you use.

     ' + '*   **LBS from other providers**: With your consent (to us or the other company) we also may enable LBS from other companies by providing location information to their developers or location service providers.

-    ' + '*   We use it for Advertising.
+    ' + '*   We use it for Advertising

 ' + '3.
 How accurate is wireless location information?